New Zealand ten-cent coin

 The New Zealand ten-cent coin is the lowest-denomination coin of the New Zealand dollar.
 The 10-cent coin was introduced when the New Zealand dollar was introduced on 10 July 1967, replacing the New Zealand shilling coin.
 In 2006 its size was reduced as part of a revision of New Zealand's coins, which also saw its alloy become copper-plated steel.

 Design

 1967 to 2006

 On 10 July 1967, New Zealand decimalised its currency, replacing the pound with the dollar at a rate of one pound to two dollars and one shilling to ten cents.
 The 10-cent coin was introduced to directly replace the one-shilling coin.

-The coin was made of cupronickel, 23.62 mm in diameter, and weighed 5.66 grams.
+The coin was made of cupronickel, 23.62 millimetres in diameter, and weighed 5.66 grams.
 It included the words "one shilling" for the years 1967, 1968 and 1969; this was dropped in 1970.